moorepants/eme171/content/pages/syllabus.rst

    to read these either through your email program or on the Canvas website.
 Assignments
    Any electronic assignments will be distributed and collected here.
+Discussions
+   Ask all class related questions here unless they are of a personal nature.
 Grades
    Your grades and basic stats on your relative performance will be available as the course goes along.